 Overview

-Explore with us three strikingly different regions of Italy, the high alpine lakes of Trentino, the magnificent Dolomite mountain paths and vistas of Alto Adige, and the enchanting trails and canyons of the Veneto region.
+Join the Lewis & Clark alumni and friends as they explore three strikingly different regions of Italy; the high alpine lakes of Trentino, the magnificent Dolomite mountain paths and vistas of Alto Adige, and the enchanting trails and canyons of the Veneto region.
 Each region has its own heritage of food, wine, and history that has shaped the people and the culture through the ages.
 Like all Go Get Lost adventures, we’ll be walking the trails, visiting the villages, sampling the wine, meeting the locals, enjoying the food, marveling at the incredible views, sampling the wine again, enjoying some more cuisine, and slowly easing into the pace of life in this wonderful corner of Northern Italia!

 Click the thumbnail to view larger image.